• Skip to primary navigation

 Try adding some other aromatics like garlic cloves, fresh ginger or lemongrass to the base of the sauce.

-At the end - stir through some leafy greens like kale, spinach or chard and allow to wilt in the heat of the curry sauce.
+Stir through some leafy greens like kale, spinach or chard and allow to wilt in the heat of the curry sauce towards the end of cooking.

 Tips & Tricks